linuxdeepin/dtkwidget/README.md

 # Deepin Tool Kit Widget {#mainpage}

-Deepint Tool Kit (Dtk) is the base devlopment tool of all C++/Qt Developer work on Deepin.
+Deepin Tool Kit (Dtk) is the base devlopment tool of all C++/Qt Developer work on Deepin.

 ## Dependencies